Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: The confocal cavity QED spin system

 The experimental protocol we intend to model involves ramping the transverse pump strength through the threshold of the superradiant phase transition.
 We consider pump intensities $\Omega^2_\pm(t)$ that lead to an effective Ising coupling strength $g^2(t)=5g^2_c f(t)$, where $f(t)$ is a sigmoidal function that smoothly interpolates from $0$ to $1$ over a 600-$\mu$s timescale:

-The ramp is the lowest-order polynomial that smoothly interpolates between two points with vanishing first derivative.
-The final pump intensity is $5{\times}$ the critical value in the semiclassical limit.
+The ramp is the lowest-order polynomial that smoothly interpolates between two points with vanishing first derivative; {the results that follow are insensitive to the precise functional form.} The final pump intensity is $5{\times}$ the critical value in the semiclassical limit.
 Given the experimentally relevant parameters employed, the timescales chosen are sufficient to allow the spins to reach an organized steady state before the onset of spontaneous emission, which occurs on approximately the 10-ms timescale.
 In addition, we choose to simultaneously ramp down the transverse field as $\wz(t)=2\pi\times 10[1-f(t)]$~kHz.
 This could be accomplished by changing the two-photon detuning of the pumps~\cite{Kroeze2018sso}.
 Ramping $\omega_z$ to zero turns off spin flips between different $S^x$ states because the Hamiltonian becomes diagonal in the $S^x$ basis.
 The ramps for $g(t)^2$ and $\omega_z(t)$ are plotted in Fig.~\ref{fig1}(c).